self-model/searchTermination/README.md

-# termination
+# Zero-shot search termination reveals a dissociation between implicit and explicit

-Metacognitive contributions to search termination.

 You can try Experiment 1 by clicking [here](https://matanmazor.github.io/termination/experiments/demos/exp1/)

-And Experiment 2 by clicking [here](https://matanmazor.github.io/termination/experiments/demos/exp2/)
+You can try Experiment 2 by clicking [here](https://matanmazor.github.io/termination/experiments/demos/exp2/)